Skip to Content

 • The biostats module will be taught every Thursday by Dr. John Magnotti.

-• The applied next generation sequencing module will be taught every Monday by Dr. Ambro van Hoof.
+• The applied next generation sequencing module will be taught every Tuesday by Dr. Andrew Pountain.

-• There will be a graded weekly take home assignment for these modules.
+• There will be a graded weekly take home assignment for both of these modules.